 - Verify the macOS Version.

 This is it.
-You have successfully downgraded the macOS Big Sur beta to macOS Catalina.
+You have successfully downgraded the macOS Big Sur to macOS Big Sur.
 However one more task is still pending, since you have erased the disk, the Mac is clean and plain.
 So, move to the next step and restore the Time Machine backup that you took before.

 Restore Time Machine Backup